 I was 37 weeks pregnant, and she couldn’t have it.
 I was being a hypersensitive mom.
 I wasn’t sure what the exact odds were, but they were small, so it wasn’t that.
 It was no big deal.
 She was drinking more water, but so what.
 We all were.
 It was hot, the hottest October and November on record.
 She was wetting the bed, but she’s 3.
-3-year-olds wet the bed occasionally, even ones who have been out of diapers for over a year.
+Three-year-old’s wet the bed occasionally, even ones who have been out of diapers for over a year.
 She had lost a little bit of weight, maybe.
 I couldn’t be sure.
 I don’t regularly weigh my 3-year-old.
 She was melting down at the smallest things, dissolving into hysterics, but again, she’s 3, with a new sibling on the way.
 I could explain it all away, but I knew.

-The day we came home from the hospital with Q — more on that later — I called and made a doctor’s appointment, nothing urgent, just a standard check-up.
+The day we came home from the hospital with Q—more on that later—I called and made a doctor’s appointment, nothing urgent, just a standard check-up.
 She was months overdue for her 3-year-old visit anyway.
 I would ask the pediatrician to do a urine analysis.
 P would pee in a cup.
 We’d all have a good laugh about that.
 Our kindly pediatrician would smile at my overabundance of caution.
 I would be wrong and I would feel better.
 I was so ready to be wrong.

 We ended up having Q’s two-week visit and P’s check-up on the same day.
 I took Q in the morning and Jim was going to run P back in the afternoon, while I did after-school pick-up for O. It would be fine that I wasn’t there, because nothing was wrong.
 Repeat after me: nothing is wrong, nothing is wrong, nothing is wrong.
 She was a happy, active 3-year-old, who was adjusting to a new baby in the house.
 Jim called from the appointment and told me the pediatrician had told him that the urine analysis looked odd, but they often get strange results from the in-office test.
 He would send it to the lab and call us later with the results.
 She looked fine to him.
 He sent Jim home with a packet of info on bedwetting and another one on how to help kids adjust to a new baby.
 I didn’t feel better.

 That evening, after everyone was fast asleep, we sat on the couch waiting.
 I couldn’t tell you what we were waiting for, but we both felt heavy and expectant.
 Jim decided to try to log on to P’s online medical record to see if the lab results were in.
 When we saw that her ketones were over 80, we knew.
 We knew we’d be going to the hospital soon.
-We knew we were in for a lifetime of blood tests, needles, and endocrinologists.
-We knew this was T1D.
+We knew we were in for a lifetime of blood tests, needles and endocrinologists.
+We knew this was type 1 diabetes (T1D).
 We knew because, over the past month, we had both been separately researching and reading about what happens after a T1D diagnosis, because somewhere inside of us, we both already knew.
 I looked up at Jim and said, “I can’t go.
 They are going to need to keep her for a few days, and I can’t go.”
 He just held me, the same way I knew he would hold her.